xmixahlx/pbp-tools/README.md

 * many scripts have variable override via commandline (ffmpeg, kodi, linux, etc.).<br>
 * recommended core hwaccel setup includes, in build order: linux, mesa, ffmpeg, and kodi.<br>
 * libudfread is an optional kodi dependency.<br>
-* kodi addons include jellyfin-kodi and kodi-inputstream-adaptive.<br>
+* kodi addons include kodi-platform, kodi-p8-platform, jellyfin-kodi and kodi-inputstream-adaptive.<br>
 * libva, libva-utils, and libva-v4l2-request are VAAPI related packages that have some use, but are currently less useful due to an ffmpeg bug.<br>
 * gstreamer includes v4l2codecs from upstream and VAAPI is enabled, so depends on VAAPI packages.<br>
 * alacritty is a GL(ES) enhanced terminal.<br>